fcagnola/cartoonlp/README.md

-### CartooNLP
+# CartooNLP

 _Introduction_

 The reason behind the choice of our subject is a deep fascination for the imaginary worlds crafted by Disney Pixar and for the language used in the company's motion pictures.
-Since the movies, ranging from classic to contemporary, span almost a hundred years, it was also the perfect opportunity to study chilren-centric language from a diachronic point of view.
+Since these movies, ranging from classic to contemporary, span almost a hundred years, it was also the perfect opportunity to study chilren-centric language from a **diachronic** point of view.
+The challenge mainly consisted in the normalization and treatment of such orally-bound and children-specific language in such a way that could allow us to gather meaningful insight.

 _Scope_

-When we took up the project we chose to include in the study any and all motion pictures from Disney Pixar studios.
-When this choice was made, 59 movies and subtitles were therefore included, from 1937 to 2021.
+When we took up the project we chose to include in the study any and all motion pictures from Disney Pixar studios up until that moment.
+When this choice was made, 59 movies had been created and distributed, and were therefore included, from 1937 to 2021.

 _Methodology_